For information on Timaru Metro and MyWay services click here.

 Register your travel here.

-Under Alert Level 2, the Metroinfo counter at the Bus Interchange will be open Monday to Friday, 9am to 5.30pm and 9am to 5pm on weekends.
+The Metro Info counter at the Bus Interchange is open Monday to Friday 7.30am to 6pm and 9am to 5pm on weekends.

 Keeping everyone safe